 Bursaries are available to students in need of financial support and cover academic course fees based on Canadian or permanent resident fees.
 Apart from university-wide bursaries, there are some available specifically for Atkinson students.
 The following bursaries are normally awarded in the fall term except where otherwise indicated.
-Bursary application forms are available from the Office of the Faculty Council between June 1 and July 15.
+Bursary application forms are available from the Office of the Faculty Council or online the first week of each term.